-This page of ReSharper options allows you to adjust ReSharper's features related to Navigation and Search.
+This page of ReSharper options allows you to adjust ReSharper's features related to navigation & search.

 Enable 'Search Everywhere'

-If this check box is selected the Search Everywhere/Go to Type command searches for types, symbols, and files; if it is cleared, it only searches for types.
+If this checkbox is selected, the Search Everywhere/Go to Type command searches for types, symbols, and files; otherwise, it only searches for types.

 Integrate Go to Text into Search Everywhere

-By default, navigation to text is integrated into Search Everywhere (Ctrl+N) — ReSharper will show textual occurrences matching the query string in the end of the results list, after all matching types, symbols, and files.
-You can disable this behavior by clearing this check box.
+By default, navigation to text is integrated into Search Everywhere Control+N — ReSharper will show textual occurrences matching the query string at the bottom of the result list, after all matching types, symbols, and files.
+You can disable this behavior by clearing this checkbox.

 Remember last search

-ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.
-For example, you can select a file name in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.
+For example, you can select a filename in a string and then press Shift+Control+N to search for files in your solution that match this name.

 Go to Usage: if there is only one result, navigate without displaying the list